From BR Bullpen

 Santo hit over 20 home runs eleven times, and his career home run total (342) is one of the highest among players who were primarily third basemen.
 He was a nine-time All-Star, and a five-time Gold Glove winner.
 He finished in the top five in the MVP voting twice, led the league in walks four times, led the league in on-base percentage twice, and was in the top ten in slugging five times.
 He homered 42 times in his career off Hall of Fame pitchers.

-Santo has played more third base for the Cubs than anyone else in baseball history.
-Almost all the other players who have played the most games games at a position for the Cubs are in the Hall of Fame: Gabby Hartnett at catcher, Cap Anson at first base, Ryne Sandberg at second base, Billy Williams in left field and Hack Wilson in center field (and Sammy Sosa, who has the most games in right field, may eventually get into the Hall).
+Santo has played more third base for the Cubs than anyone else in team history.
+Almost all the other players who have played the most games games at a position for the Cubs are also in the Hall of Fame: Gabby Hartnett at catcher, Cap Anson at first base, Ryne Sandberg at second base, Billy Williams in left field and Hack Wilson in center field (and Sammy Sosa, who has the most games in right field, may eventually get into the Hall).

 Santo suffered from diabetes and was one of the first players to openly admit to playing with the disease.
 As a result of the disease he underwent the amputation of both legs below the knees.
 Never complaining or seeking sympathy, Santo remained active with the Cubs' organization and in the fight against juvenile diabetes until his death at age 70 in 2010 from bladder cancer.
 Always upbeat and optimistic, Santo was often found speaking an encouraging word to a youngster recently diagnosed with the disease.

-Beginning in 1990, he was a radio broadcaster for the Chicago Cubs and most recently teamed with Pat Hughes.
-He became very popular with a whole new generation of Cubs' fans due to his unflagging loyalty to the team and his display of raw courage in the face of personal adversity.
+Beginning in 1990, he was a radio broadcaster for the Cubs and most recently teamed with Pat Hughes.
+He became very popular with a whole new generation of Cubs fans due to his unflagging loyalty to the team and his display of raw courage in the face of personal adversity.
 Santo reciprocated the sentiment.
 Although disappointed not to have made the Hall of Fame, Santo said in an endearing speech to Cubs fans that the Cubs' decision to retire his uniform number 10 meant more to him than the Hall of Fame.
 In early 2011, the Cubs announced that Santo would also be honored by a statue to be erected outside Wrigley Field that August, making him just the fourth person to be bestowed such an honor, after Hall of Famers (and former teammates) Ernie Banks and Billy Williams, and fellow broadcaster Harry Caray.

 On December 5, 2011, three days after the first anniversary of his death, Santo was elected to the Hall of Fame by the Veterans Committee which was looking at players from the "Golden Era".
 He received 15 of 16 votes, being the only person on the ballot to receive enough votes to be elected.
 He was inducted on July 22, 2012, with his wife Vicki present in Cooperstown, NY to represent him.
 Until his belated election, Santo had been considered by many observers to be one of the best players not in the Hall.
 The most similar player to Santo, based on the similarity scores method, is Dale Murphy, although there is no player truly similar to Santo.

 Notable Achievements